 ABOUT THE PROGRAM

 The Fulbright Specialist Program is sponsored by the United States Department of State, Bureau of Educational & Cultural Affairs.
-The Program allows universities, cultural centers, non-governmental organizations, and other institutions to host a leading U.S. academic or professional to work on diverse, short-term collaborative projects where the Specialist conducts activities which may include, but are not limited to:
+The Program allows universities, cultural centers, non-governmental organizations, and other institutions to host highly qualified U.S. academics and professionals to share their expertise, strengthen institutional linkages, hone their skills, gain international experience, and learn about other cultures while building capacity at their overseas host institutions.
+The Specialist conducts diverse activities which may include, but are not limited to:

 - Delivering a seminar or workshop